SeeddheeCodes/BsicML/README.md

-# Steos to create a ML model
+# Steps to create a ML model

 -  Formulating the Question
 -  Finding and Understanding the Data